googlearchive/surveys/README.md

 - `api-samples`: Code samples for interacting with the Google Surveys API, organized in language-specific directories.
-- `client_libraries-DEPRECATED`: C# and Java client libraries that are deprecated and no longer maintained.
+- `client_libraries-DEPRECATED`: Java client library that is deprecated and no longer maintained.
 Preserved here for archival purposes.